United States at the Winter Olympics

 The United States of America has sent athletes to every celebration of the Winter Olympic Games.
 The United States Olympic & Paralympic Committee (USOPC) is the National Olympic Committee for the United States.

-Eric Heiden is the most successful Winter Olympian from a single edition of any Winter Olympics.
+Eric Heiden is the most successful Winter Olympian at a single edition of any Winter Olympics.

 Hosted Games

 The United States has hosted the Winter Games on four occasions, more than any other nation.
 It is scheduled to host for a fifth time in 2034.